ryan-l-robinson/Drupal-Devcontainer/README.md

 - XDebug for PHP testing.
 - User named "www-data" with sudo ability.
 - Self-signed certificate for HTTPS browsing.
+- Useful VS Code extensions and settings including Drupal formatting standards.
+- Useful Drupal modules module_filter and admin_toolbar.

-The second is a database container, using the generic official MariaDB image.
+The second is a database container, using the official MariaDB image.

 ## Oracle Linux Version